aksiazek/prog-sys/project/README.md

-The project includes a kernel module to gather additional information about the device by substituting existing random device kernel functions and proc entries to access this stored information.
+The project includes a kernel module to gather additional information about the device by substituting existing random device kernel functions and /proc/random/ entries to access this stored information.

 Info: the directory /proc/sys/kernel/random/ already holds some important data e.g. entropy_avail - the number of bits available